-The White-necked Petrel, or White-naped Petrel, Pterodroma cervicalis, is a seabird of notable grace.
-It is slightly larger than its close relative, the Vanuatu Petrel, with a length of 43 cm, a wingspan ranging from 95 to 105 cm, and a weight between 380 and 545 grams.
-The bird is distinguished by its black cap and white rear neck, while its back, wings, and tail are a dark grey.
-A darker rump contrasts with the white underparts, which are marked by dark bases on the primary feathers.
-As the plumage wears, the upperparts of the bird darken.
+The White-necked Petrel, or Pterodroma cervicalis, is a seabird of the Procellariidae family, known for its distinctive white nape.
+This species is a medium-sized petrel, measuring approximately 43 cm in length, with a wingspan ranging from 95 to 105 cm, and weighing between 380 and 545 grams.
+It sports a black cap, a white rear neck, and dark grey upperparts including the back, wings, and tail.
+The underparts are predominantly white, with dark bases on the primary feathers.
+As the plumage wears, the upperparts of the bird may appear darker.

 The White-necked Petrel breeds in subtropical or tropical seasonally wet or flooded lowland grassland.
 Outside the breeding season, it is a pelagic bird, roaming the open seas of the south-west Pacific.

-This petrel is known to breed exclusively on Macauley Island in New Zealand's Kermadec Islands and the Australian territories of Norfolk Island and Phillip Island.
+This petrel is known to breed exclusively on Macauley Island in New Zealand's Kermadec Islands, as well as on Norfolk Island and Phillip Island, which are Australian territories.
 It was once a breeder on Raoul Island but has since been extirpated there.
-While it spends the non-breeding season widely distributed across the Pacific, it is not known to breed elsewhere.
+While there have been reports of breeding on Merelava in Vanuatu, these are more likely attributed to the Vanuatu Petrel.

-The White-necked Petrel is a solitary bird, exhibiting an effortless and graceful flight characterized by few wing beats.
-It does not typically follow ships.
-This species is pelagic, spending much of its life over the open ocean, far from land.
+The White-necked Petrel is a solitary bird that exhibits an effortless and graceful flight with few wingbeats.
+This species is pelagic, spending much of its life at sea except when breeding.

 The White-necked Petrel feeds on the wing, skimming fish and squid from just below the surface of the water.